internal-aws-training/qinyun-week4-dynamoDB/README.md

   - Strongly Consistent Reads

     When you request a strongly consistent read, DynamoDB returns a response with the most up-to-date data, reflecting the updates from all prior write operations that were successful.

+### DynamoDB 读写容量模式
+- On-demand

+  Amazon DynamoDB on-demand is a flexible billing option capable of serving thousands of requests per second without capacity planning.
+DynamoDB on-demand offers pay-per-request pricing for read and write requests so that you pay only for what you use.

+  On-demand mode is a good option if any of the following are true:

+  - You create new tables with unknown workloads.

+  - You have unpredictable application traffic.

+  - You prefer the ease of paying for only what you use.

+- Provisioned (default, free-tier eligible)

+  If you choose provisioned mode, you specify the number of reads and writes per second that you require for your application.
+You can use auto scaling to adjust your table’s provisioned capacity automatically in response to traffic changes.
+This helps you govern your DynamoDB use to stay at or below a defined request rate in order to obtain cost predictability.

+  Provisioned mode is a good option if any of the following are true:

+  - You have predictable application traffic.

+  - You run applications whose traffic is consistent or ramps gradually.

+  - You can forecast capacity requirements to control costs.

+### 分区与数据匹配

+Amazon DynamoDB stores data in partitions.
+A partition is an allocation of storage for a table, backed by solid state drives (SSDs) and automatically replicated across multiple Availability Zones within an AWS Region.
+Partition management is handled entirely by DynamoDB—you never have to manage partitions yourself.